async-research/youtube-scraper/README.md

 ### Dependencies
 Python 3<br>
-Tested On: Mac OSX<br>
+Tested On: Mac OSX, Windows10<br>
-Untested On: Linux, Windows 10<br>
+Untested On: Linux<br>
-Selenium and chrome driver must be installed.
+Selenium, Chrome, and the chrome driver must be installed.